thevantageproject/web/_pages/careers.md

 		<div class="grid-x align-center">
 			<div class="large-6 cell b-ws-top">
 				<h4>Who are we.</h4>
 					<p>The Vantage project is the base protocol that enables the next generation of entrepreneurs to build their startups faster.
 We tilt the odds in favor of entrepreneurs by offering a lower risk, high growth and high yield path to building companies without having to depend on external capital.
-Sometimes we act as investors in existing businesses but more often we do so ourselves, with someone from our team (usually multiple) choosing to chase their entrepreneurial dreams. </p>
+Sometimes we help other existing businesses but more often we do so ourselves, with someone from our team (usually multiple) choosing to chase their entrepreneurial dreams. </p>
 					<div class="s-ws-top">Founded: <span class="bold bkc">2019</span> <span class="scolor2 s2">(earlier Mutiny Labs)</span></div>
 					<!-- <div>Team Size: <span class="bold bkc">8</span></div> -->
 					<!-- <div>Avg. team size of our portfolio: <span class="bold bkc">72</span></div> -->